thejasonxie/bun-pkg/README.md

 The script uses Bun's [Shell](https://bun.sh/docs/runtime/shell) which is still under development.

 There's some [hardcoding](https://github.com/thejasonxie/bun-pkg/blob/main/scripts/bun-pkg.ts#L107) done in the script for `bun run build` and `bun create vite`.
 I've opened an [issue](https://github.com/oven-sh/bun/issues/9324) in the bun repo to see if this is a bug or if there's a better way to do this.
+As of now, if you are experiencing issues running commands with `run`, add it to the [hardcoded](https://github.com/thejasonxie/bun-pkg/blob/main/scripts/bun-pkg.ts#L107) section in your downloaded `bun-pkg.ts`.

 ## Usage